The human body is uniquely designed to live in Earth’s gravity. In space, the body begins to adapt to the microgravity environment.

-Extended spaceflight results in less load on the leg muscles and on the back’s muscles used for posture.
+Extended spaceflight results in less work for the legs and back.
 As a result, the muscles can begin to weaken or atrophy, and this could lead to fall-related injuries and accidents during exploration missions.
 Astronauts currently exercise to help maintain their muscle mass, but nutritional interventions designed to reduce the muscle loss may one day be added as a complement to the exercise program.

-In space, the body no longer experiences the downward pull of gravity that distributes the blood and other body fluids to the lower part of the body, especially the legs.
-The fluids are redistributed to the upper part of the body and away from the lower extremities.
+In space, blood is redistributed with a little more in the upper part of the body and a little less in the lower extremities.
 While in space, astronauts often have a puffy face due to this fluid shift and legs that are smaller in circumference.
 The fluid shift to the head can also lead to a feeling of congestion.

 Although the cardiovascular system generally functions well in space, the heart doesn’t have to work as hard in the microgravity environment.
 Over time, this could lead to deconditioning and a decrease in the size of the heart.
 There is also a concern that space radiation may affect endothelial cells, the lining of blood vessels, which might initiate or accelerate coronary heart disease.

 Astronauts get a bit taller in space.
 On Earth, the disks between the vertebrae of the spinal column are slightly compressed due to gravity.
 In space, that compression is no longer present causing the disks to expand.
 The result: the spine lengthens, and the astronaut is taller.
 One possible side effect is back pain that may be associated with the lengthening of the spine.